-But the importance of good gum health should not be overlooked.
-In fact, in the long term, it can have a big effect on keeping your teeth looking good and in place for longer.
+But the importance of good gum health should not be overlooked!
+In fact, in the long term, it can have a significant effect on keeping your teeth looking good and in place for longer.

-Your mouth is a complex ecosystem, with all sorts of different good and bad bacteria present, and like any natural system it’s important to keep things in balance.
+Your mouth is a complex ecosystem, with all sorts of good and bad bacteria present.
+Like any natural system, it’s essential to keep things in balance.

-The different tissues in your mouth – your teeth, gums, jaw and other tissues – all help to achieve this by combating the bad bacteria and creating a healthy home for the good bacteria.
+The different tissues in your mouth – your teeth, gums, jaw, and accompanying saliva that is a constant in your mouth and throat – help achieve this by combating the bad bacteria and creating a healthy home for the good bacteria.

 Consequences of bad gum health

 If you let your gums get into bad condition, you could be at increased risk of conditions ranging from bad breath to tooth loss.

 Common conditions such as gingivitis, tooth decay/loss, traditional toothache and even wisdom tooth problems have roots in poor gum health.